aplteam/Cider/README.md

 For details refer to the user command help.
 Regarding the API details are available from the document "Cider-API-Syntax".

+## Installation

+The contents of the ZIP file needs to go in any of the folders that Dyalog APL scans for user commands.

+For example, under Windows a folder `MyUCMDs` will be created in `%USERPROFILE%\Documents` when Dyalog is installed, and that is a good place for putting the `Cider\` folder.

+However, note that under Linux and Mac-OS no such folder will be created, although it will be scanned for user commands in case it exists.

 ## Methods

 ### OpenProject

 #### Parameter